 In Serbia, where 11,000 people remain cut off and a state of emergency has been declared, temperatures were forecast to stay below zero until mid-February.

-Bosnia was paralysed for the fourth day with snow blocking cities.
+Bosnia was paralyzed for the fourth day with snow blocking cities.
 Helicopters were delivering baby food and aid packages to isolated villages in eastern parts.

 Farmers were having problems feeding cattle and the president of Bosnia's farmers association, Vladimir Usorac, said milk production has dropped by 15 to 30 percent in the country.

 "People are trying to get through and feed the cattle.
 It's very difficult because of 2-metre snow and even 5-metre snow drifts so there is no access to cattle feed," he said.